 UNIVERSAL BUSINESS EDUCATION,

-An Elementary Approach to Economic Growth and Social Justice
+An Elementary Approach to Social Justice and Economic Growth

 Universal Business Education would help America to generate more wealth and to spread that wealth more fairly and evenly than anything we've tried in the past hundred years.
-In the process UBE would lay strong foundations for long-term economic growth and enduring social justice.
-Those are key ingredients for a healthy democracy.
+In the process UBE would lay strong foundations for long-term economic growth and enduring social justice which are key ingredients for a healthy democracy.

 Four essays launch our discussion.
 First, "Universal Business Education, an Elementary Approach to Social Justice and Economic Growth" gives The Movement's basic arguments.

-Third, "Florida's New Financial Literacy Law" explains why teaching financial literacy is a big step in the right direction.
-But the essay then points out that a broader business education must follow that first step if students are to continue to successfully explore the real world in the pursuit of their American dreams.
+Third, "Florida's New Financial Literacy Law" explains why although teaching financial literacy is a big step in the right direction a broader business education must follow that first step if students are to prosper in the real world in the pursuit of their American dreams.

 Fourth, "Grass Roots" offers my personal opinion on how to sow the seeds for Universal Business Education across America.
 Some of you will disagree.
-If you have a better way to spread the UBE idea run with it.
+If you can think of a better way to spread the UBE idea then run with it.
 You have my blessing.